Set Custom Visitor Properties with the Pageview API

 2. Click **Create New Property**.

-3. **Name the property** using the same key you send in your `pageview` (e.g. `cuddles`).
+3. **Name the property** using the same key you send in your `pageview()` call, for example `vip`.

 ### Using Custom Visitor Properties in Crobox

-After setup, you can use these custom visitor properties in two main ways:
+After setup, you can use custom visitor properties in three main ways:

-* **Targeting visitors**: Use them to segment and personalize your Crobox experiences (e.g. show a specific campaign only to visitors where `cuddles = yes`).
+* **Targeting visitors**: Segment and personalize experiences based on business-specific attributes.
+For example, show a specific campaign only to visitors where `vip = true`.

-* **Filtering in analytics**: Filter reports and analytics dashboards based on these properties to gain deeper insights.
+* **Filtering in analytics**: Filter reports and dashboards using these properties to analyze behavior by visitor segment.

 {% hint style="info" %}